PowerShell/DscResources/CONTRIBUTING.md

 ![AppVeyor-Github](Images/AppVeyor-Github.png)

+These green checkboxes and red crosses are **clickable** as well.
+They will bring you to the corresponding page with details.

 ## Common Tests
 We have provided a set of common tests for DSC resources in [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests)
 They primarly concentrate on things like code style, encoding, and module version consistency.